Quantum Schur duality of affine type C with three parameters: Introduction

 It is well known (cf. \cite{Lu89, Ka09, VV11}) there is a 3-parameter Hecke algebra $\bbH$ of affine type C over $\QQ(q,q_0,q_1)$ which specializes to all kinds of Hecke algebras of classical affine types.
 Remarkably, in the general theory of quantum symmetric pairs \cite{Le99, Ko14}, a coideal subalgebra of the quantum groups of affine type A allows different parameters.
 In our setting suitable choices of the parameters in the coideal subalgebras correspond to the 3 parameters of Hecke algebras of affine type C.

-A geometric approach and a Hecke algebraic approach were systematically developed in \cite{FL3Wa, FL3Wb} toward the realizations of coideal subalgebras of quantum groups of affine type A and constructions of their canonical bases.
-A Schur duality involving affine Hecke algebra of type B (of equal parameter) was implicit in these papers and could be developed in those frameworks naturally.
-It is conceivable that there will be other type of Schur dualities (of equal parameter) if one starts with different types of affine flag varieties or affine Hecke algebras, and it would take considerable work to set this up.
-Upon equal parameter specializations, the 3-parameter duality here immediately leads to several dualities involving Hecke algebras of different affine types, which are expected to arise from geometric constructions using different types of flag varieties.
+A geometric approach and a Hecke algebraic approach were systematically developed in \cite{FL3Wa, FL3Wb} (also see \cite{BKLW}) toward the realizations of coideal subalgebras of quantum groups of affine type A and constructions of their canonical bases.
+A Schur duality involving affine Hecke algebra of type C (of single parameter) was implicit in these papers and could be developed in those frameworks naturally.
+It is conceivable that there will be other type of Schur dualities (of single parameter) if one starts with different types of affine flag varieties or affine Hecke algebras, and it would take considerable work to set this up.
+Upon single parameter specializations, the 3-parameter duality here immediately leads to several dualities involving Hecke algebras of different affine types, which are expected to arise from geometric constructions using different types of flag varieties.
 In this way, the 3-parameter Schur duality in this paper could serve as a helpful guideline on the geometric and categorical realizations of various equal parameter Schur dualities of different types in the future.

 In a very interesting work \cite{CGM14}, Chen, Guay and Ma considered a duality which is reminiscent to our but different in several aspects.
 They considered 2-parameter (instead of 3-parameter here) affine Hecke algebras, and their formulation uses {\em finite-dimensional} tensor representations.
 The coideal algebra therein used a different definition via reflection equations, and it is not known (though is expected) if it is isomorphic to some suitable specialization of the one used in this paper.
 It is interesting and should be possible to adapt our work to study finite-dimensional representations of the multi-parameter coideal algebras as well.